Today I am sharing three Thanksgiving flower arrangements, one fresh, one faux, and one mixed! I think you are going to like the results.

 My new book, A Home to Share, is available now!
 Click here for more details!

 Before I sat down to write this blog post, I thought it might make sense to think about the Thanksgiving flower arrangements I had made years ago.

 I have no recollection at all of ever making Thanksgiving centerpieces.

 Assuming I am not suffering from memory loss, I think I know what happened.
-Every year I am so focused on the meal preparation that the flowers are an afterthought.
+Every year I am so focused on preparing the meal that the flowers always seemed to end up as an afterthought.

 And likely thrown together at the last minute.

 Hence, that’s why this post is about three different options for Thanksgiving centerpieces.
 They include a beautiful fresh flower arrangement using grocery store flowers, an arrangement that is part faux and part fresh, and one that is all faux branches and faux flowers.